Rebutia heliosa Rausch

 Aylostera narvaecense, Rebutia narvaecensis, Rebutia perplexa

 Rebutia heliosa is a small, slow-growing cactus with spherical to shortly cylindrical stems densely covered in brown areoles with short spines.
 The stems are up to 1.2 inches (2.5 cm) in diameter and rarely grow taller than 1.4 inches (3.5 cm).
 Flowers are diurnal, long-lasting (about ten days), orange to orange-red, funnel-shaped, up to 2 inches (5 cm) long, up to 1.6 inches (4 cm) in diameter.
-They are followed by small, globose, and purple-red fruits.
+Fruits are small, globose, and purple-red.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 If you can grow cacti and succulents successfully, you can likely grow the popular Rebutias without too much trouble.
 Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
 The cactus mustn't be exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
 When it blooms, this will make a stunning display.
 Lastly, make sure to fertilizer during the growing season for the best results.